LUVCELEBS

 In film, Plaza had a supporting role in Scott Pilgrim vs. the World (2010) and a leading role in Safety Not Guaranteed (2012).
 From 2017 to 2019, Plaza portrayed the Shadow King and Lenny Busker in the critically praised FX superhero series Legion, and produced and starred in the 2017 black comedy films The Little Hours and Ingrid Goes West.
 She also starred in the romantic comedy Happiest Season and thriller Black Bear (both 2020) as well as produced and played the title character in the crime film Emily the Criminal (2022).

 Plaza received nominations for a Primetime Emmy Awards and a Golden Globe Award for her role as a strait-laced lawyer in the second season of the HBO anthology series The White Lotus (2022).
 Time magazine named her one of the 100 most influential people in the world in 2023.[1]
-In 2024, she starred as Rio Vidal in the Marvel Cinematic Universe miniseries Agatha All Along.
+In 2024, she starred as Rio Vidal/Death in the Marvel Cinematic Universe miniseries Agatha All Along.

 Early life and education